greg0ire/git_template/README.md

 git config --add hooks.enabled-plugins php/sismo
 ```

-### Doctrine hook
+### Doctrine hooks

-This hooks runs the `doctrine:schema:validate` task of a Symfony project and
+These hooks runs the `doctrine:schema:validate` task of a Symfony project and
 updates / migrates your database depending on the presence of a
-`doctrine-migrations` folder in your vendor directory.
+`doctrine-migrations` folder in your vendor directory on `post-checkout` and
+`post-commit`.

 Enable it :